Tension (physics): Tension in one dimension

 Tension in a string is a non-negative vector quantity.
 Zero tension is slack.
-A string or rope is often idealized as one dimension, having length but being massless with zero cross section.
+A string or rope is often idealized as one dimension, having fixed length but being massless with zero cross section.
 If there are no bends in the string, as occur with vibrations or pulleys, then tension is a constant along the string, equal to the magnitude of the forces applied by the ends of the string.
 By Newton's third law, these are the same forces exerted on the ends of the string by the objects to which the ends are attached.
 If the string curves around one or more pulleys, it will still have constant tension along its length in the idealized situation that the pulleys are massless and frictionless.
 A vibrating string vibrates with a set of frequencies that depend on the string's tension.
 These frequencies can be derived from Newton's laws of motion.
 Each microscopic segment of the string pulls on and is pulled upon by its neighboring segments, with a force equal to the tension at that position along the string.

 If the string has curvature, then the two pulls on a segment by its two neighbors will not add to zero, and there will be a net force on that segment of the string, causing an acceleration.
 This net force is a restoring force, and the motion of the string can include transverse waves that solve the equation central to Sturm–Liouville theory:

 where $v(x)$ is the force constant per unit length [units force per area] and $\omega^2$ are the eigenvalues for resonances of transverse displacement $\rho(x)$ on the string, with solutions that include the various harmonics on a stringed instrument.